NYPL/dp-python/lessons/environment/4_versioncontrol.md

 * Configuring git with a remote account
 * Using git from where you are

+## Before this lesson

+* Know which profile file your shell uses
+* Make sure Visual Studio Code is added to your path
+* Update your homebrew with `brew update`

 ## Why Use Version Control

 Writing is almost never a straightforward process.